StoevaGergana/qa-api-testing-portfolio/README.md

 ---

 ## 🧠 What This Portfolio Demonstrates
-- Ability to design clear and structured API test cases
+- Ability to design and execute structured API test scenarios
 - Understanding of REST API behavior and HTTP methods
 - Experience with authentication and environment variables
-- Coverage of positive, negative, and security scenarios
+- Coverage of functional, negative, and security testing
+- Experience with bug tracking (Jira) and test case management (TestRail)
 - Organized and readable test documentation

 ---

 ## 🚀 Highlights
 - Real-world API testing scenarios
-- Clean and structured GitHub repository
+- Clean and well-structured GitHub repository
 - Focus on clarity, readability, and test coverage

 ---